flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/charts.md

 ### Authentication to Navigraph

-Before you can use the Navigraph integration the flyPad will ask you once to authenticate and authorize Navigraph access by either scanning the QR code or visiting the shown url in a browser.
+Before you can use the Navigraph integration, the flyPad will ask you once to authenticate and authorize Navigraph access by either scanning the QR code or visiting the shown URL in a browser.
 Login in there and authorize FlyByWire to access the Navigraph account.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/charts-navigraph-login.png" style="width: 100%; height: auto;" loading="lazy">